udayvir-singh/tangerine.nvim/README.md

 <!-- doc=:FnlPeek -->
 #### :[range]FnlPeek

-Peek lua output for [range] in current fennel buffer
+Peek lua output for [range] in current fennel buffer.

 > mapped to `gL` by default.

 <!-- doc=:FnlGotoOutput -->
 #### :FnlGotoOutput

-Open lua output of current fennel buffer in a new buffer
+Open lua output of current fennel buffer in a new buffer.

 > mapped to `gO` by default.